BANGOR, Maine - In the not so distant past, the Penobscot River was so polluted that few dared to fish or swim in it.

 The river looked bad — and smelled worse.

-Though there’ s still some room for improvement, the Penobscot has come a long way, in large part because of such environmental pioneers as Maine’ s own U.S. Sen. Edmund S. Muskie, author of the Clean Air Act and the Clean Water Act, both enacted by Congress in the early 1970s.
+Though there’ s still some room for improvement, the Penobscot has come a long way, in large part due to such environmental pioneers as Maine’ s own U.S. Sen. Edmund S. Muskie, author of the Clean Air Act and the Clean Water Act, both enacted by Congress in the early 1970s.

 Known formally as the Federal Water Pollution Control Act, it is the key federal law that protects the nation’ s lakes, rivers, aquifers and coastal regions.